ONSdigital/dp-files-api/README.md

 Any service interesting in the metadata or the state of a file can just the GET endpoints.
 A single files metadata can be retrieved by its path or all files in a collection can be retrieved by ID.

-The [Download Service](https://github.com/ONSdigital/dp-download-service) used this API to see whether a file exists and what state it is in before attempting to serve the file to consumers wishing to access the file.
+The [Download Service](https://github.com/ONSdigital/dp-download-service) uses this API to see whether a file exists and what state it is in before attempting to serve the file to consumers wishing to access the file.

-When a file is published this API send a message via Kafka to the [Static File Publisher](https://github.com/ONSdigital/dp-static-file-publisher) that permanently decrypts the file and inform this API that the file is now decrypted via an HTTP call.
+When a file is published this API sends a message via Kafka to the [Static File Publisher](https://github.com/ONSdigital/dp-static-file-publisher) that permanently decrypts the file and inform this API that the file is now decrypted via an HTTP call.

 ### REST API